 It was an early Saturday morning when Josiah and I made our way to his parents home.
 We made sure to not make any plans for that weekend.
 All we knew was that we were to show Anne Marie, a family friend who was visiting from Australia, the Pinto Art Museum that day.
-But before we headed to museum, we made a quick stop at Eggs For Breakfast to start the day with a hearty meal.
+But before we headed to Antipolo City for the museum, we made a quick stop at Eggs For Breakfast to start the day with a hearty meal.

 As for food serving size, Eggs For Breakfast has decent serving portions for the prices you pay.
 The meals can go around 300-400PHP, and drinks around 150-200PHP.

 The dining area is a bit small, and cramped if you happened to visit during a busy time but the ambience is warm and conducive for a good conversation.

 They serve an all-day breakfast menu that consist of the Filipino breakfast staple – the silog.
 “Silog” is a term for a Filipino meal consisting of Sinangag (fried rice) and Itog (eggs).
 A prefix like Toci- for Tocino, Chori – for Chorizo, Tap- for Tapa, Bang- for Bangus (milkfish) is added depending on which main viand you want to go with your Silog.
 And it is usually served with a side of pickled relished.

 Now don’t get me wrong Eggs Fro Breakfast also serves other meals with eggs other then the Silogs.
 You may also want to try their Eggs Benedict, Eggs Benjamin, or an Omelette.
 If you’re feeling adventurous, you might want to try One Pan Breakfast.
 It consist of sausage, corned beef, bacon, mushroom, eggs, and tomato and cucumber slices.